WHEN A CHILD’S SEIZURES DON’T MAKE SENSE (1)

 Can Lyme disease cause seizures in children?

-Why are Lyme disease seizures in children often missed?
+Why are Lyme disease seizures often missed?

 Can children have lasting symptoms after Lyme treatment?